 - New roles and responsibilities

-Tour captains, house captains, librarians, travel ambassadors
+- Tour captains, house captains, librarians, travel ambassadors

 - Curriculum based trips and activities

-Teddington Lock (2 helpers per class required in September), Twickenham local tour, Imperial War Museum, Junior Citizen, bikeability, Ancient Greek day, Humanist speaker
+- Bikeability in October, Teddington Lock, Imperial War Museum, Junior Citizen, Ancient Greek day, Humanist speaker

 - Residential Hindleap Warren in December

-A specific meeting will be held on October 9th
+- A specific meeting will be held in the Autumn Term

-KS2 SATS tests - 13th May - 16th May 2024
+- KS2 SATS tests wc I2th May 2025

-Reading, Maths and SPaG.A specific meeting will be planned in the spring term.
+- Reading, Maths and SPaG.
+A specific meeting will be planned in the spring term.

-- Year 6 production in July - End of Year 6 celebrations
+- Year 6 production in July

+- End of Year 6 celebrations